Sleep Apnea Treatment Plano, TX

 • The air is too hot or too cold

 Surgery is another option that may help OSA patients.
-Oral surgery removes tissue from the upper airway to increase the size of the back of the throat or expand the jaw structures that restrict the space for the throat.
+Oral surgery removes tissue from the upper airway to increase the size of the back of the throat.
+Surgery can also expand the jaw structures that restrict the space for the throat.
 The success rate varies greatly, as the obstructions vary between individuals.

 Oral appliances for Sleep Apnea